kkmarv/Game-of-the-Amazons-Web/README.md

 - Alternative Spielmodi:
     - Damage/Death upon click on invalid tile
     - Tutorial/Training mode where one is allowed to revert their last turn
 - mehr als 2 Spieler
+- Tutorial mit gifs

 ## Wiki